You are here

 Spertus Institute is a partner in serving the community, supported by the Jewish United Fund / Jewish Federation of Metropolitan Chicago.

-The Center for Jewish Leadership is supported by generous grants from the Crown Family and an anonymous foundation.
+The Center for Jewish Leadership is supported by generous grants from the Crown Family.
 We are grateful for their support.